Skip to content

 Chemotherapy:

 Here drugs are utilized to kill the cancer cells.
-The drug is intravenously fed to the bloodstream and target only cancer cells.
+The drug is intravenously fed to the bloodstream and targets only cancer cells.
 This treatment is extremely effective when along with radiotherapy.
-The advantage of the conjunction ensures that lower doses of radiation have been used and the likelihood of destroying this cancerous tissue completely are very high.
+The advantage of the conjunction ensures that lower doses of radiation have been used and the likelihood of destroying this cancerous tissue completely is very high.

-Patients who’re HIV positive are provided low doses of chemotherapy and radiotherapy however it depends upon how badly the immunity system is compromised by the HIV.
-Adverse effects of chemotherapy include fatigue, possibility of infection, nausea, vomiting, diarrhea and loss of appetite.
+Patients who’re HIV positive are provided low doses of chemotherapy and radiotherapy, however, it depends upon how badly the immune system is compromised by the HIV.
+Adverse effects of chemotherapy include fatigue, the possibility of infection, nausea, vomiting, diarrhea, and loss of appetite.

 These adverse effects are dependent on the general health of the individual and usually disappear when the therapy is completed.